AlturosDestinations/Alturos.Yolo/src/Alturos.Yolo/readme.txt

 }

-How to train your custom objects check our other project https://github.com/AlturosDestinations/Alturos.ImageAnnotation
+If you are need more Informations about "how to train your custom objects" check our other project https://github.com/AlturosDestinations/Alturos.ImageAnnotation